LSEG-API-Samples/Example.EMA.Cpp.NIProviderHybridApp/How to create EMA Consumer and NI Provider Hybrid application using EMA C++.md

 ### How to compile and build the example

 Download example [OMMNIPHybridAppExample](https://github.com/TR-API-Samples/Example.EMA.Cpp.NIProviderHybridApp) from Github.
-The example has been created and tested with Visual Studio 2013 and it uses Electron  SDK version 1.1.0 to build the application.
+The example has been created and tested with Visual Studio 2013 and it uses Elektron SDK version 1.1.0 to build the application.
 We also provide make file for building the example on Linux as well.

 To build the example user has to set below environment variable before open project with Visual Studio or building the example on Linux.